DavidSpriggs/intern-tutorial-esri-jsapi/README.md

 This is a tutorial on using intern to unit/functional test your esri JavaScript API apps.

-First off big props to Colin Snover over at sitepen for the intern-tutorial foound [here](https://github.com/theintern/intern-tutorial).
+First off big props to Colin Snover over at sitepen for the intern-tutorial found [here](https://github.com/theintern/intern-tutorial).
 Colins tutorial was my starting point and helped me get the feel for writing the tests themselves.
 I highly recomend you read his tutorial as well.

 For a fast start, running my example tests, follow these steps: